 Many of the people who left other work weren’t content to just sit on the couch.
 Instead, they were ready to create a business of their own.
 Pandemic relief funds provided critical seed money for people to invest in a new business.
 As a result, new business applications have soared over the past year.
 What has worked?
 Some of the most profitable businesses are ones you might not have considered, like auto repair shops.

 For savvy, potential entrepreneurs, one element to consider when starting a business is the average overhead rates by industry.
 In other words, what are business types that have high profit margins or those with a robust return on investment when you are talking about building a business from scratch?
 What is a good profit margin for a small business?
-According to studies, anywhere from 7 to 10 percent is considered a solid return.
+It really depends on the type and size of your business, but anywhere from 7 to 10 percent is considered a solid return.

-Read on to learn about 15 of the most profitable businesses to start this year and how considering important elements of the business–including a point-of-sale system–can make a difference.
+Read on to find out the 15 most profitable businesses to start this year and how thinking about every element of the business – including something as specific as a point-of-sale system – can make a difference.

-With no physical location needed and low equipment costs, opening a cleaning business can be quite profitable–especially considering the value of word-of-mouth marketing.
-Entrepreneurs can decide whether they want to focus on residential or commercial cleaning, factoring in that the professional cleaning market is predicted to grow 6% annually by 2026.
+With no physical location needed and low equipment costs, opening a cleaning business can be quite profitable.
+Considering the low barrier to entry and the value of word-of-mouth marketing, cleaning businesses are among the most profitable business ideas.
+Entrepreneurs can decide whether they want to focus on residential or commercial cleaning, factoring in that the commercial cleaning market is predicted to grow 6% annually by 2026.

 The pandemic pet rush was very real.
 And now that many people have returned to their daily responsibilities, making sure Fido remains happy and healthy has shifted to enterprising people who have opened dog care businesses.
 With no major start-up costs, this is a get-started-and-go field that can turn a profit quickly.

-The average hourly rate for a self-employed dog walker is $16 per hour, so it just takes a few clients to build a solid business–the perfect scenario for a pet lover.
+The average hourly rate for a self-employed dog walker is $16 per hour, but market yourself as a high-end dog-walker and you could be making upwards of six figures a year.
+It just takes a few clients to build a solid business–it’s the perfect profitable business for a pet lover.

 There’s something about a clean car that just feels good.
 And helping people keep their rides shining can be a profitable business.
-According to the International Carwash Association, the car wash market is expected to boom from $14.7 billion in 2021 to $20.7 billion in 2028.
+According to the International Carwash Association, the car wash market was estimated at $15.21 billion in 2022 and is expected to grow 5.7% between 2023 and 2030.
 Opening a physical car wash means huge outlays in overhead, but a mobile car wash shifts the ROI in your favor.

-Customers may be more likely to pay more for a service that comes to them, and there’s no concern about the expenses required with a physical location and upkeep of complicated mechanical parts.
+Customers may be more likely to pay more for a service that comes to them.
+Plus, there’s no concern about the expenses required with a physical location and upkeep of complicated mechanical parts.
 Using an app like Cojilio allows customers to book appointments and you to charge cards saved on file after the service is performed.

-If you’ve got expert-level knowledge in a particular field of study, becoming a private tutor is an easy way to help others–and there are very few limitations on when and where you can teach lessons.
-Video chats have made it simple to conduct sessions with potential students around the world or you can focus on in-person classes in your hometown.
+If you’ve got expert-level knowledge in a particular field of study, becoming a private tutor can be a smart move.
+Globally, the already booming online tutoring market is expecting massive growth until 2030.
+That’s largely because there are very few limitations on when and where you can teach lessons.
+Video chats have made it simple to conduct sessions with potential students around the world, or you can focus on in-person classes in your hometown.

 Rates can range from $25 to $80 per hour, depending on your experience.
 Some tutors even factor in travel costs if taking in-home appointments.

-People are always in search of fitness hacks, and given the sedentary nature of today’s work-from-home setups, many people are looking for someone to help them get back into shape.
+People are always in search of fitness hacks.
+Given the sedentary nature of today’s work-from-home setups, many people are looking for someone to help them get into shape.
 This is where an entrepreneur can step in.
 Personal training doesn’t require high overhead to get started–all you need is knowledge, desire, and a few pieces of equipment.
 Some states may require certification, but the cost for that is typically low.

-The fitness training industry is expected to grow by 19 percent over the next decade, which makes the present a great time to hang up a personal training shingle.
+The fitness training industry is expected to grow by 14 percent over the next decade, which makes it a great time to hang a personal training shingle.
 Having a Clover Flex or Go can help you process payments on the spot.

-If you’re the type that’s always online, with deep skill and ability to spot what’s trending on social media, a digital strategy business is a great way to create profit with just a laptop.
+If you’re the type that’s always online with a keen eye for what’s trending on social media, a digital strategy business is a great way to create profit with just a laptop.
 Today’s businesses are leaning on social media influencers to communicate with customers.
 A social media-savvy entrepreneur can take the reins of a company’s accounts and optimize visibility and engagement.

-When you consider that the average influencer can make as much $100,000 just on product placements alone, it’s easy to understand why this is arguably the most lucrative small business to start from this list.
+When you consider that the average influencer can make as much $100,000 just on product placements alone, it’s easy to understand why this is one of the most profitable business ideas on this list.

 These are really four jobs rolled into one category.
 What they all have in common is that you can work remotely– providing specialized services to clients whether they’re in the same city as you or across the country.